Commenting in VBA

 In this Article

 This article will teach you how to comment a single line or multiple blocks of code in the VBA Editor.
-To learn about how to interact with Excel Cell Comments using VBA read this article: https://www.automateexcel.com/vba/add-or-remove-cell-comments/
+Instead, if you want to learn about how to interact with Excel Cell Comments using VBA read that article.

 VBA Comment Single Line

 In Excel VBA, there are several ways to comment lines of a code:

 - Comment block button in the toolbar

 The easiest way to comment a line of a code is putting a single quotation at the beginning of the line:

 'Sheet1.Range("A1").Value = "Test"

 Notice that in VBA, comments are always displayed as green text.